Serious Sam’s Baffling Stadia Exclusivity

 Serious Sam is also a very fast and twitchy game, requiring precise timing and control for maximum play.
 It’s one of the most intense and hardcore action franchises ever made and it never slows down.
 Stadia’s latency performance has improved dramatically since launch, and it’s a testament to the state of the service that the Sam games function at all.
 But it never manages to feel quite as crisp and fun as playing on your own PC.

-At least Stadia Pro subscribers (all eight of them) were able to snap up the Collection as a freebie at its launch a few months ago, but otherwise Stadia users derive no obvious benefit out of this deal.
+At least Stadia Pro subscribers were able to snap up the Collection as a freebie at its launch a few months ago, but otherwise Stadia users derive no obvious benefit out of this deal.
 The Sam games, while always gorgeous, are also so well optimized that they also don’t necessarily need the beefy hardware back-end that Stadia provides.
 I have no doubt that the new game will run well on mid-range PC’s and even the current base level consoles whenever it finally launches on those machines.